 If you feel like you have found a spiritual home here, we invite you to have a conversation the President of the Fellowship (or their delegate), followed by signing our membership book.
 Your signature in our membership book affirms your commitment to enjoy the benefits of membership.

 - Aligning your actions with your beliefs and affirming your support for the actions and values of Unitarian Universalism.

 - Making a commitment to belonging to this community and supporting our shared future.

 - Voting rights as a stakeholder in the Fellowship, participating in our congregation’s self-governance.

 - Opportunity to serve on the Board of Trustees.

 - Opportunity to represent the Fellowship at District and National conferences and a subscription to UU World magazine.

-- Free use of facility and waived ministerial fees for members’ religious or commemorative events such as wedding ceremonies, child dedications and memorial services.
+- Free use of facility for members’ religious or commemorative events such as wedding ceremonies, child dedications and memorial services.
 A refundable security deposit is still required.
 Members also receive a discounted rate for other personal events such as birthday parties and family reunions, following the rental process.

 Becoming a member also affirms that you wish to become a responsible member of our community.
 We expect that our members participate in the following ways.

 - Act upon Unitarian Universalist principles and values in reaching out to the wider world through personal example, volunteer service and political action.